Crimson Desert Review (So Far): Is This the Open-World Action RPG We Wanted? 😺

 Crimson Desert combat screenshot with melee action and effects

-World Design and Exploration
+World design and exploration

 Crimson Desert open world landscape with exploration potential

-Story, Characters, and Tone
+Story, characters, and tone

 Crimson Desert high detail scene showing visual fidelity on PC